Shuhua-Group/CHIP-mutation-calling-NGS-pipeline/README.md

 * Please give credit to the relevant paper if the pipeline was applied to your work
 * tech support: xtang21@m.fudan.edu.cn
+* Under good network conditions, this pipeline installation can be completed within 20 minutes